pezcoral/datetimepicker/README.md

 Version 2 - Only 1 function for all types of calendar
 ---------------------------
-Now Add auto dates count
+Version UPDATE 03/09/2021 - Now Add auto dates count

 ---------------------------
 See index.html